Saturday, October 23, 2010

 and militant in the workers' associations of the 13th,

-and is an extremely brave and effective soldier.
+and was an extremely brave and effective soldier.

 * * *